 Hi!
-My name is Stephanie and I am a music producer.
-I am deeply passionate about music and all things sound related.
+My name is Stephanie and I am a music research postgraduate student at Dundalk IT researching music production.
+I am deeply passionate about music.

 In my later teenage years I started exploring popular music and discovered the exciting world of rock and roll.
 I have played lead guitar in various bands, my most notable bands include Black Daisy (04-09), Ali (02-04) and Aztaria (10-11).